d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 ## (**NiN Blocks**)

 Recall :numref:`subsec_1x1`.
-In it we discussed that the inputs and outputs of convolutional layers consisting of four-dimensional tensors with axes corresponding to the example, channel, height, and width.
+In it we discussed that the inputs and outputs of convolutional layers consist of four-dimensional tensors with axes corresponding to the example, channel, height, and width.
 Also recall that the inputs and outputs of fully connected layers are typically two-dimensional tensors corresponding to the example and feature.